iammadanlal/iammadanlal/README.md

 - 👋 Hi, I’m @iammadanlal.
 Also if you want to see my [old github id](https://github.com/NorinMp143)
 - 👀 I’m interested in full stack development
-- 🌱 I’m currently learning ruby-on-rails
+- 🌱 I’m currently learning Next.js advance.
-- 💞️ I’m looking to collaborate on built-in javascript framework
+- 💞️ I’m looking to collaborate on built-in javascript frameworks.
 - 📫 How to reach me, please see the links i provided in my bio.

 <!---